White Town: Artistry

 Mishra has said, "I'm a mediocre singer, I'm a terrible guitarist, I'm a pretty good keyboardist, I'm a good producer, not amazing, but good."
 Noting his status as a one-hit wonder, he said it is "better than a no-hit wonder" and elaborated, "To be a professional musician and to be entertaining people twenty years after my biggest hit, I feel like I'm the luckiest person alive.
 Just to have one song that connects with people—most musicians dream their entire lives of having that."

+Mishra's musical influences include Michael Nesmith, Sonic Youth, My Bloody Valentine, the Wedding Present, Pixies, Dinosaur Jr., and Devo.
+He has also cited electronic influences such as Kraftwerk, Depeche Mode and Heaven 17, and recorded a cover version of Orchestral Manoeuvres in the Dark's "Messages".

 Personal life

 Mishra became straight edge at the age of sixteen and is a radical Marxist; he has been outspoken about his beliefs.